Anglers' Edge Online

 Trout fishing continues to be amazing!!
 Top water trolling is causing anglers to limit out on trout fishing early to mid-morning this past week.
-The algae problem is slowly going away, so fishing is getting better every day.
-The past few weeks there were over 13 whoppers caught, mostly trolling.
-The biggest fish caught this past week was a 12.10 lb. trout from Paul Chan of South San Francisco.
-Fishing continues to be amazing with all this nice weather we’ve been having.
+The algae problem is slowly going away so fishing is getting better every day.
+This past week a nice 8.63 lb. trout was caught by Kipling Ehlers of San Leandro on nightcrawlers over by the island.
 Hotspots continue to be near the West Shore Trail, Dam, Half Moon Bay area, Indian cove and Raccoon Point especially for both bait fishing and trolling.
 For now, make sure to use bait that is bright to lure the fish in.
 If you are going to be trolling, the best lures to use are Flicker Shads, Firetiger Rapalas, Kastmasters and Mirashads.
 The bait to use right now is chartreuse and rainbow Power Bait with garlic sent.
 When trolling, make sure to let out about a hundred feet of line and let the motor do all the work but also be wary of other anglers on the shoreline so your lines don’t get caught!